 3.1.
 Isolation of Microorganisms

 A total of 24 distinct bacterial colonies were successfully isolated from the leachate samples using standard microbiological techniques.
-Each colony was precisely purified through repeated subculturing.
+Each colony was purified to the highest degree through repeated subculturing.
 The diversity of these isolates suggests a rich reservoir of microbial species adapted to harsh damp yard conditions.
 Such environments, characterized by high organic content and anaerobic zones, provide a unique ecological niche for microbes capable of degrading complex organic compounds like lignocellulose.

 3.2.
 Screening for Lignin-Degrading Bacteria